gbfrancisco/taskmanager-fullstack/client/docs/02-tanstack-router.md

 | `npm run build` | Plugin generates before building |
 | Dev server NOT running | Nothing - changes won't be picked up until next start |

+**Important:** If you move or rename route files while the dev server is running, you may need to **restart the dev server** for the route tree to regenerate correctly.
+This is especially true for structural changes like moving `posts.tsx` to `posts/index.tsx`.

 **Manual generation** (useful if things get out of sync):
 ```bash
 npx tsr generate